saumyapo/BMSIP_scRNAseq_analysis_and_benchmarking/README.md

 # BMSIP scRNAseq Analysis and Benchmarking
 Analysis of scRNA-seq samples using Seurat and benchmarking of various industry standard data integration tools.

-The `docs` folder has the poster which was presented summarising the work done over the period of the internship, as well as, 2 presentations during BMSIP meetings.
+The `docs` folder has the poster which was presented summarising the work done over the period of the internship, as well as 2 presentations during BMSIP meetings.

 ## Deliverables:
 - [x] Analysing and compiling results for 5 scRNASeq mouse samples using Seurat.